rsolter/rsolter.github.io/_pages/about.md

 ---

-I am a data scientist in Washington, DC currently employed at Marriott International where I serve as a scrum master to a team of data analysts, data scientists, and data engineers.
-My work primarily focuses on analyzing the performance and setting goals for our Loyalty program - Marriott Bonvoy.
+I am a data scientist in Washington, DC currently employed at Marriott International.
+My work primarily focuses on analyzing the performance and setting goals for our Loyalty Program as well as supporting new member acquisition efforts for our various credit cards.
+I also serve as a scrum master to a team of analysts, engineers, and data scientists.

-I have extensive experience in deriving insights from 100s of millions of rows through using data visualization and building dashboards.
-I also have a background in statistics, with a experience in predictive modeling, inferential statistics, forecasting, and experimental design.
-I do my work in R, SQL, and Tableau, and more recently Python.
+I have a background in statistics, with a experience in inferential statistics, forecasting, and predictive modeling.
+I do most of my analysis and modeling in  in R, and increasingly Python.
+For visualizations and dashboards, I use both Tableau and R libraries ggplot2 and Shiny.

 This blog is meant to serve as a collection of my projects and learnings in the field of data science and machine learning.